There are no silver bullets.

 A portfolio of technology solutions will be required to meet the challenge of net zero greenhouse gas emissions by 2050, and to reach beyond that to the prize of global energy abundance.

 Linear Generators can produce on-demand clean power from renewable fuels, complementing battery electrification in transport and balancing intermittent renewables on the grid.

-Our mission is to bring forward the widespread use of Free Piston Engines in distributed power and transport markets.
+Our mission is to bring forward the widespread use of Linear Generators in transport and distributed power applications.